Link prediction for ex ante influence maximization on temporal networks: Methodology

 This approach can easily be leveraged for link prediction.
 In particular, if $h_p^i$ and $h_p^j$ are, respectively, the $i$th and $j$th rows of the final embedding matrix $H_p$, then we can take their dot product to get a similarity score $S_{ij}$ for the likelihood of a link between the nodes $i$ and $j$, i.e., $S_{ij}=(h_p^i)^Th_p^j$.
 The larger $S_{ij}$, the more we expect an edge to exist between nodes $i$ and $j$ at time $p+1$, similar to the NMF approach.
 As such, this method can predict a link for any edge pair, regardless of whether there has been a historical link.
 Note that negative sampling and cross-entropy loss function are used to optimize the weights.
 In order to extend this method for predicting multiple time steps ahead, we first predict the state of the network one time step ahead, $\hat G_{p+1}$.
 Then this network can be fed into the fitted model to predict the ensuing time step $\hat G_{p+1}$ and so on.

 There are several practical considerations for using this method for the IM problem.
-First, this method requires node attributes which, in general, are unavailable in our context.
-To overcome this difficulty, we compute the node2vec \citep{grover2016node2vec} embedding for each node at each snapshot and then use the output as the node feature.
+First, this method requires node attributes.
+If these are unavailable, we compute the node2vec \citep{grover2016node2vec} embedding for each node at each snapshot and then use the output as the node feature.
 Since we believe that the graph structure plays a bigger role in the evolution of the network rather than these node features, we choose the -O version, per the authors' suggestion.
 This method scales well for large networks and can capture complicated dynamics driving link formation.
 This method, however, relies on negative sampling which is an important open problem in GNNs \citep[e.g.][]{robinson2020contrastive}.
 It also requires node features and it is not clear if node2vec is the optimal choice in the absence of meaningful domain features.

 \paragraph{From output to predicted edges:} Each link prediction method yields either a probability or similarity score for each edge pair.
 But this still leaves the important step of converting these continuous outcomes to a binary prediction of ``link'' or ``no link.''
 To the knowledge of the authors, using link prediction methods for downstream tasks has received relatively little attention in the literature so this is a non-trivial step.
 The approach that we adopt preserves the ``average'' edge density in the network.
 Specifically, let $\hat \rho_t$ be the average probability of an edge for snapshot $t$ for $t=1,\dots,p$, i.e.,